Great Leap Forward: Deaths by violence

 Not all deaths during the Great Leap were from starvation.
 In accounts documented by Yang Jisheng, people were beaten or killed for rebelling against the government, reporting the real harvest numbers, for sounding alarm, for refusing to hand over what little food they had left, for trying to flee the famine area, for begging for food or as little as stealing scraps or angering officials.

-In the book Tombstone, a cycle of starvation and violence was documented during the Great Leap Forward.

 Other impacts

 Failures of the food supply

 In agrarian policy, the failures of the food supply during the Great Leap were met by a gradual de-collectivization over the course of the 1960s that foreshadowed the further measures taken under Deng Xiaoping.
 Political scientist Meredith Jung-En Woo argues: "Unquestionably the regime failed to respond in time to save the lives of millions of peasants, but when it did respond, it ultimately transformed the livelihoods of several hundred million peasants (modestly in the early 1960s, but permanently after Deng Xiaoping's reforms subsequent to 1978)."

-Despite the risks to their careers, some CCP members openly laid blame for the disaster at the feet of the Party leadership and took it as proof that China must rely more on education, acquiring technical expertise and applying bourgeois methods in developing the economy.
+Despite the risks to their careers, some CCP members openly laid blame for the disaster at the feet of party leadership and took it as proof that China must rely more on education, acquiring technical expertise and applying bourgeois methods in developing the economy.
 Liu Shaoqi made a speech at the Seven Thousand Cadres Conference in 1962, stating that "[the] economic disaster was 30% fault of nature, 70% human error."

 A 2017 paper by economists found "strong evidence that the unrealistic yield targets led to excessive death tolls from 1959 to 1961, and further analysis shows that yield targets induced the inflation of grain output figures and excessive procurement.
 We also find that Mao's radical policy caused serious deterioration in human capital accumulation and slower economic development in the policy-affected regions decades after the death of Mao."

 A dramatic decline in grain output continued for several years, involving in 1960–61 a drop in output of more than 25 percent.
 Causes of this drop are found in both natural disaster and government policy.